galaxyproject/ansible-nginx/README.md

     - galaxyproject.nginx
 ```

-Install nginx with SSL certs obtained from Let's Encrypt with Certbot using [usegalaxy-eu.certbot][usegalaxy-eu-certbot]:
+Install nginx with SSL certs obtained from Let's Encrypt with Certbot using [usegalaxy_eu.certbot][usegalaxy_eu-certbot]:

 ```yaml
 - name: Install and configure nginx